HarkerGameDevelopmentClub/Tutorial-Series-1-Resources/Part1.md

 # Part 1.
-Creating the project and JavaFX manager class.
+Creating the project, the Main class, the frame loop, and keyboard input

 ## Creating the project in Eclipse that works with JavaFX
 You will need the Eclipse IDE which can be found at [eclipse.org](http://eclipse.org).